JonathanGrossmanITC/first_steps_07_javascript_logic/README.md

 ## [Loops and Iterable Data Types](#loops-and-iterable-data-types)

 - A loop is a block of code that repeats itself
+- Typically has a [counter, condition, and iterator](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Looping_code#keep_me_in_the_loop) in addition to whatever code is inside the loop
 - Loops are most useful when you want to run the same block of code on multiple values
 - Loops, therefore, are a great tool to use with [iterable data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#iterable_examples)
 - The iterable data types you should know of are strings and arrays